mixpanel/docs/pages/docs/migration/google-analytics.md

     - First, export your data to the data warehouse so you have a record of Universal Analytics
     - Once exported, your data warehouse tables can be transformed and modeled into the [event format](/docs/data-structure/events-and-properties) Mixpanel expects
     - Leverage our [Import API](https://developer.mixpanel.com/reference/import-events) to send us the formatted events from your data warehouse

-The process of importing old data with a different format has many potential issues - identity management, data discrepancies, etc. - as Mixpanel is fundamentally different than UA.
-It may be worth considering your use cases for importing old data before proceeding, as matching users and data across the systems can be time consuming.
-[Mixpanel Support](https://mixpanel.com/get-support) is here to help if you need advice how to go about importing the historical data.

 ## Not sure where to start or need help?